abhiint16/Documentation/README.md

 ## HomeFragment

-HomeFrag is the place where you can get latest Tests, Results etc. It's also the connecting point of **cumulative analysis** and **nLeanCorner**.
+HomeFragment is the place where you can get latest Tests, Results etc. It's also the connecting point of **cumulative analysis** and **nLeanCorner**.

 Below is the screens, you can navigate to from HomeFragment.